-The Aerospace Design Lab specializes in the development of high-fidelity, multi-disciplinary analysis and design methods to enable the creation of efficient, evironmentally friendly, and realizable aerospace systems.
+The Aerospace Design Lab, directed by Prof. Juan Alonso, specializes in the development of high-fidelity, multi-disciplinary analysis and design methods to enable the creation of efficient, environmentally friendly, and realizable aerospace systems.
 Our work in the past has involved a large number of applications including transonic, supersonic, and hypersonic aircraft, helicopters, turbomachinery, and launch and re-entry vehicles.

 Current topics of research interest include multiphysics simulations of high-speed flows, uncertainty quantification in the analysis and design of complex systems, architectures for high-fidelity multi-disciplinary analysis and design, and the use of advanced mathematical techniques for large-scale high-performance computing to realize a simulation-based design vision.